-Richmond County Arrest, Court, and Public Records
+Richmond County Arrest Records

 The New York Division of Criminal Justice Services (NYS DCJS) provides adult arrest records for all of the counties in the state, including records that cover up to the most complete year, 2017.
 Richmond County has arrest records available online and available for download.
 These records provide a detailed breakdown of felony and misdemeanor arrests in the county.
 The NYS DCJS also provides a 10-year trend data of parolee and probationer arrests in Richmond County.